unstoppabledomains/dev-docs/developer-toolkit/resolution-service/endpoints/get-records-for-owner-addresses.md

 GET https://unstoppabledomains.g.alchemy.com/domains
 ```

-Request domain name records and metadata when given single or multiple owner addresses or configured to a resolution record.
+This endpoint returns the domain name records and metadata owned by an address or configured to a resolution record.

 ## URL Params